smashedr/carl-cogs/reactpost/README.md

 # ReactPost

-Set channels to auto add Emoji->Channels mappings to post to channel on react.
+Set channels to add Emoji->Channel mappings to post to channel.

 ## Install